aliyun/SimAI/README.md

 The following code has been successfully tested on GCC/G++ 9.4.0, python 3.8.10 in Ubuntu 20.04

+You can use the official Ubuntu 20.04 image, and do not install ninja.

 ```bash
 # Clone the repository
 $ git clone https://github.com/aliyun/SimAI.git